 Customer

-The evaporative emission regulations for the automotive industry were stable for decades but started to change extensively in the late 2010s.
-The customer was faced with the need to harmonize vehicle emission test procedures with actual market requirements.
+Evaporative emission regulations in the automotive industry, stable for decades, underwent extensive changes in the late 2010s.
+This prompted our customer to harmonize vehicle emission test procedures with current market requirements.

 Challenge

-The project goal was to implement a new software automation platform intended for test cycle configuration, data handling, visualization, and analytics.
+Having successfully served numerous OEMs, TIER1 suppliers, and governmental authorities with evaporative emission test systems, the challenge was to provide complete functionality while facilitating convenient migration scenarios.
+The goal was to implement a new software automation platform catering to test cycle configuration, data handling, visualization, and analytics.

-• Adaptation to the new OS (Windows 10) and its potential changes in the future;
+• Adaptation to the new OS (Windows 10) and potential future changes;

-• Support a new generation of HW instruments and be ready for future HW updates.
+• Support for new generation hardware instruments and readiness for future updates.

 Solution

-In the first step, we defined a clear interface and fully isolate the automation system from hardware specifics, which makes it easy to support new devices.
+1. Defined a clear interface, fully isolating the automation system from hardware specifics for easy support of new devices.

-In the second step, our specialists specified suitable modular architecture, separating execution and configuration levels, providing interfaces to higher-level systems (e.g. test order management).
+2. Specified a modular architecture, separating execution and configuration levels, and providing interfaces to higher-level systems (e.g., test order management).

-In the third step, we provided a convenient framework and toolset for the implementation of every legislation procedure.
-In other words, the engineers get the possibility of using Python language for the definition of test sequences, which makes it easy to adapt to every new legislation requirement.
+3. Provided a convenient framework and toolset for the implementation of every legislation procedure, allowing engineers to use the Python language for defining test sequences, making it adaptable to new legislation requirements.

 The diagram below shows the structure of the evaporative emission testing system.
 Tests can run in manual or automatic mode, all functions can be configured and visualized on the operator PC.